sigusr1/dynamic_ring_buffer/README.md

 # dynamic_ring_buffer
-dynamic ring buffer, which can extend buffer when need
+dynamic ring buffer, which can extend buffer when need.

+#example
+look for main.cpp.